 Reduce Your Risk With Builder’s Risk Insurance

 Disputes are primarily about property damage, payment issues, and errors in designs.
 The best way to reduce such risks is to improve transparency.
-Also document everything from start to finish.
+Furthermore, also document everything from start to finish.
 But what if you then misplace or lose the documents?

 This is where Builder’s Risk Insurance comes in.
-It not only protects your investment in the building under construction.
+Further, it not only protects your investment in the building under construction.
 It also helps you recover important documents related to the project.
 However, who is responsible for insuring the project?

 Who should be buying Builder’s Risk Insurance?

 Who Builder’s Risk Insurance is for depends on how construction will be performed.
 If the owner is the General Contractor, then the owner will buy insurance.
 Should the owner hires a General Contractor, the contractor should obtain building under construction insurance.
 If there is a lender as well, the coverage will name the lender as an additional insured in case of a loss.